EUROPE MARKETS: European Stocks Rise, With DAX Marching Higher As German Exports Surge

 ADVERTISEMENT

-On the DAX, chemicals and pharmaceuticals heavyweight Bayer AG (BAYN.XE) rose 0.9%, chemicals producer Merck KGaA (MRK.XE) was lifted by 1% and auto maker BMW AG (BMW.XE) tacked on 0.3%
+On the DAX, chemicals giant Linde AG (LIN.XE) rose 2%, auto parts maker Continental AG (CON.XE) climbed 1.4% and auto maker BMW AG (BMW.XE) tacked on 0.3%

+Brexit also remains a risk, and those two factors "can only be offset by a further strengthening of the eurozone economy," he said.

-Minutes from the European Central Bank's meeting in June -- released last week -- showed policy makers within a discussion about how to signal increased confidence in the eurozone economy (http://www.marketwatch.com/story/ecb-considered-abandoning-vow-to-accelerate-qe-2017-07-06)talked about whether to drop a pledge to accelerate its bond-buying program.
-But policy makers decided not to abandon, in part because of inflation still appeared vulnerable.
+Minutes from the European Central Bank's meeting in June--released last week--showed policy makers, within a discussion about how to signal increased confidence in the eurozone economy, (http://www.marketwatch.com/story/ecb-considered-abandoning-vow-to-accelerate-qe-2017-07-06)talked about whether to drop a pledge to accelerate its bond-buying program.
+But policy makers decided not to abandon the language, in part because inflation still appeared vulnerable to weakening.

 A lower value of the euro can make European exports less expensive for overseas customers to buy.

-Balfour Beatty PLC (BBY.LN) fell 2.4%, falling alongside peer Carillion PLC (CLLN.LN) after the construction and facilities services company warned that first-half operating profit will be lower than expectations.
+Balfour Beatty PLC (BBY.LN) dropped 3.2%, falling alongside peer Carillion PLC (CLLN.LN) after the construction and facilities services company warned that first-half operating profit will be lower than expectations.
 Carillion also said CEO Richard Howson has stepped down.
-Off the 600, Carillion shares sank 31%.
+Off the 600, Carillion shares sank 39%.

+Schroders PLC (SDR.LN) tacked on 2.2% after RBC analysts upgraded the stock to outperform from underperform ahead of an earnings release on July 27.

 (END) Dow Jones Newswires